Grant Writing Feedback

-When: Applications are being accepted through November 21st for the fall 2019 workshop.
-Sessions start November 14th and are held 3 – 4:30 p.m. every Thursday for 10 weeks.
+When: Applications are being accepted through July 13th for the summer 2020 workshop.
+Sessions start July 16th and are held 4:30 – 6:30 p.m. every Thursday for 10 weeks.

 What: Experts demystify the K application process and give you individualized feedback on your grant and what makes or breaks your application.
 While it’s not a replacement for a committed mentor, it will give you the necessary skills for creating a strong application in a supportive environment.
 Read a success story here!

 R StudioFor Whom: Investigators applying for a major operating grant, transitioning into an independent investigator role, or fulfilling a departmental grant review requirement.
 This free service is open to all UChicago faculty and ITM affiliates.